8 surprising sources of refined sugar

 Fri, Jul 26, 2013 at 01:52 PM

 The American Heart Association recommends no more than six teaspoons of sugar a day for the average woman, and no more than nine teaspoons for the average man.
-Yet on average, American adults consume 22 teaspoons per day, while the kids are scarfing down a daily average of 32 teaspoons.
+Yet in general, American adults consume 22 teaspoons per day, while the kids are scarfing down a daily average of 32 teaspoons.
 (Note: Four grams of sugar is equivalent to one teaspoon.)

 All the while, rates of obesity and diabetes have risen on a scale that corresponds neatly to our increasing consumption of sugar.
 There are a number of doctors and experts who suggest that sugar goes beyond the dangers of cavities and corpulence.
 In fact, they argue, sugar is a disruptive toxin that harms our organs and hormonal cycles, and most likely is mostly to blame for the obesity epidemic, as well as diabetes and cardiovascular disease.

 So how did we get here?
 Most of the added sugar we consume comes in packaged food; early on, manufacturers learned that the more sugar something contains, the better it seems to sell.
 And although we know to expect plenty of sugar in cookie dough ice cream, for example, who knew that many seemingly healthy foods are also chock full of it?